19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Overland Journeys.md

 # Overland Journeys (Hex Crawls)
+## Pointcrawl
+If the party is traveling along a road or safe area, it is generally better to abstract the journey into the total days / rations it will take and generate 1 encounter at the halfway point.
+- This encounter should not always be hostile
+## Hexcrawl
 While on a journey (hex crawl), days are divided into six [Watches](Watches.md):
-	Three for day
+- Three for day
-	Three for night
+- Three for night

-If the party is traveling along a road or safe area, it is generally better to abstract the journey into the total time / rations it will take and roll for 1 encounter at the halfway point, or none at all.

-If there is very little to no danger, this level of granularity provides no gameplay value.
-Use watches and hex crawl rules for overland travel only when traversing dangerous areas.
+*If there is very little to no danger or content in the average hex, this level of granularity provides no gameplay value.
+Use watches and hex crawl rules for overland travel only when traversing dangerous areas with lots of activity in each hex.*
+## Overland Journey Danger Level
 Roll the journey hazard die according to the danger level table below.

-## Overland Journey Danger Level

 | Danger Level | When to roll hazard die   |
 | ------------ | ------------------------- |